mlcolab/psi-kt/readme.md

 --random_seed 2023
 --num_learner 100
 ```
-Arguments for training:
+Arguments Explained:
-- `dataset`: Evaluations on different datasets can be specified as assistment12, assistment17, junyi15, or your own KT dataset.
-- `vcl`: Running PSI-KT for continual learning can be set by specifying `--vcl 1`.
+- `random_seed`: Sets the seed for random number generation to ensure reproducibility of results.
+You can specify any integer value, but we recommend using one of the following for consistent experimentation: 2023, 2022, 2021, 2020, or 2019.
+- `dataset`: Specifies the dataset to be used for training and evaluation.
+We support several predefined datasets, including assistment12, assistment17, and junyi15.
+You can also use your custom Knowledge Tracing (KT) dataset by providing its name here.
+- `model_name`: Specifies the model to be used for training and evaluation.
+We support HLR, PPE, DKT, DKTForgetting, AKT, HKT, GKT, QIKT.
+- `vcl`: Enables Variational Continual Learning (VCL) by setting this argument to 1.
+VCL helps in adapting the model to new data over time without forgetting previously learned information.
-- `early_stop`: Whether the training stops earlier given the results in validation dataset.
+- `early_stop`: Determines whether to stop the training process early if the performance on the validation dataset does not improve.

 ## License

-This project is licensed under the GNU Affero General Public License - see the [LICENSE.md](https://github.com/mlcolab/psi-kt/LICENSE) file for details
+This project is licensed under the GNU Affero General Public License - see the [LICENSE.md](https://github.com/mlcolab/psi-kt/blob/main/LICENSE) for details.

 ## Acknowledgments